co-libri-org/BibHelioTech/README.md

     docker compose build

-run all
+then run all

     docker compose up --detach

 - will launch all services
 - and flask application

-access web interface through `http://localhost`
+access web interface through `http://localhost` , or any domainname reverse proxying to the host.

+If you'd better run on another port, edit the nginx service in the `docker-compose.yml` file.

 ### Dev mode